 Things to consider before starting a blogging career.
 The pros and cons of becoming a professional blogger and everything that implies to make a living with your website.

 So, you are a writer!
 That’s amazing.
-You have a special skill in expressing your thoughts with some creative words.
+You have a particular skill in expressing your thoughts with some creative words.
 But starting a blog may not be that easier.

 Whether you are interested in starting a blog to make money online or is just a way to express your thoughts and share your knowledge, launching a blog may be a difficult task for beginners.
-When you are eager to lead a successful blog, is important to learn a few important concepts before you commit to change your career.
+When you are eager to lead a successful blog, is important to learn a few key concepts before you commit to changing your career.

-However, before we discuss those important factors, let’s see the reasons why you should start a blog.
+However, before we discuss those important factors, let’s see why you should start a blog.

 Why a blogging career is a great choice?